-Second Monday of each month at 6:00 pm at the Village Office located at 316 S. Brad Street.
+Second Monday of each month at 6:00pm.
+Meetings are held at the Village Office.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).